posted byShotaro Nabeya04/01/2021

 It is normal for dogs to experience anxiety from time to time as we all do, but recognizing if these anxious behaviors in dogs are extreme or persistent can help you stop your beloved pup's anxiety from spiraling out of control.

-Food puzzle toys for dogs are also a great way to keep your dog busy and away from boredom while you are out.
-Healing crystals such as the black obsidian is also believed by some to radiate calming energy and reduce feelings of loneliness.
+Fetch toys for dogs are also a great way to keep your dog busy and away from boredom while you are out.
+Healing crystals such as black obsidian is also believed by some to radiate calming energy and reduce feelings of loneliness.

 Anxiety and stress-related reactions can also be due to illness and diseases in dogs.
 Some of the most common causes of illness-induced anxieties are: